Develop Smart Home Skills for Multiple Languages

 Add a language to an existing skill

-- Sign in to the developer console, navigate to your list of skills and select the skill you will add additional language support for.
+- Sign in to the developer console, navigate to your list of skills and select the skill you want to add additional language support for.

 - You use the language drop-down at the top of the sidebar to add a new language and switch between languages.
 Click the drop-down and then click Language settings, and + Add new Language.